 Shambler:

 Shambles are reanimated corpses of freshly killed creatures.
-Their name come from the way they slowly shamble towards their victims.
+Their name comes from the way they slowly shamble towards their victims.
 Shamblers smell of rotten flesh and chirp or moan uncontrollably as they wander aimlessly looking for something to kill, and they attack anything that moves without regard for their own wellbeing.

 Attributes: Agil: 0 Fort: 4 Strn : 3 Wis: 0